WouterFlorijn/vue-stack-grid/README.md

 ### With images

-If images appear anywhere in the stack items, apply the `monitor-images-loaded` prop to the `stack`.
+If images appear anywhere in the stack items, apply the `monitor-images-loaded` prop to the `stack` component.

 ## Props